linkerd/linkerd2/stable-2.4.0.md

     `--proxy-version` flag in the `linkerd install` and `linkerd upgrade` commands, which allows setting the version for the injected proxy sidecar image, without changing the image versions for the control plane
-  * **New** Added a `linkerd edges` command that shows the source and destination name and identity for proxied connections, to assist in debugging
   * Introduced install stages: `linkerd install config` and `linkerd install control-plane`
   * Introduced upgrade stages: `linkerd upgrade config` and `linkerd upgrade